ST10488446/ice-task-5-portfolio/README.md

 ##  Self-Reflection

 ### What I Learned
-I practiced using semantic HTML (`header`, `main`, `section`, `footer`) and improved my CSS styling for layout and readability.
+I practiced using semantic HTML (header, main, section, footer) and improved my CSS styling for layout and readability.
 I also learned how to structure a personal portfolio site.

 ### Challenges I Faced
 Balancing design and simplicity was tricky — I had to keep the layout clean while still making it engaging.